Close Menu

 Federal student loans

 These loans are often an excellent starting point, as their interest rates are typically lower.
 Likewise, they can have more forgiving repayment options.
-Like undergraduate school, you must file a Free Application of Federal Student Aid (FAFSA) to check what programs you may qualify for.
+Like undergraduate school, you must file a Free Application for Federal Student Aid (FAFSA) to check what programs you may qualify for.

 It’s crucial to note that the federal government offers three kinds of aid: grants, work-study, and loans.
 While you don’t have to pay back grants or work-study, you must repay federal student loans.